commercetools/commercetools-sdk-typescript/GenerateSDK.md

 # Composable Commerce TypeScript SDKs Generation

-This repo contains Composable Commerce SDKs and this is a guide for how to generate the typescript SDK.
+This repo contains Composable Commerce SDKs and this is a guide on how to generate the Typescript SDK.

 ## Requirements